simpleinjector/Documentation/source/testintegration.rst

         Assert.IsTrue(parser.GotCalled);
     }

 In this test, only the `ExcelParser` is supplied, because it is explicitly queried during the test.
-The other two dependencies will be supplied with a default (probably fake) null implementation by the `CreateSut` method.
+The other two dependencies will be supplied with a default (probably fake) implementation by the `CreateSut` method.
 By letting `Parser_should_always_be_called` supply only the dependencies it is interested in, you gain the following advantages:

 * You remove noise from the test method, making the method more readable.
 * You prevent sweeping changes through the test class in case the SUT gets another dependency.
 In an ideal case only the `CreateSut` factory needs to be changed, and new tests written.
 Existing tests don't need to be updated, thus making the test class more maintainable.